jfischoff/pg-transact/blog/pg-transact-cleanup.md

 My tests are still failing but no more uncaught exceptions.

 Huh calling ROLLBACK when there is no active transaction is not an error.
 Just a warning.

+`abort` needs to end the transaction.
+All calls afterwards should not get called.

+That means that I need to either need to add an Either or throw an Abort exception.
+I think that is best until I'm sure I want to change the interface.